fightforthefuture/broadband-privacy/app/index.md

 {% include form.html
-  cta="I'll call Congress TODAY and tell them to protect #BroadbandPrivacy" disclosure="You are signing this [petition](https://actionnetwork.org/petitions/delay-cra) telling Congress to stop the CRA.
+  cta="I'll call Congress TODAY and tell them to protect #BroadbandPrivacy" disclosure="You are signing this [petition](https://actionnetwork.org/petitions/delay-cra) telling Congress to protect broadband privacy.
 [Fight for the Future](https://www.fightforthefuture.org) will send you campaign updates.
 You can unsubscribe at any time.
 [Privacy Policy](https://www.fightforthefuture.org/privacy)"
 %}

 {% include thankyou.html %}